 How can you know for sure?

-The best way to check how much weight your specific pallet will carry within your specific materials handling environment is to test.
 Good pallet suppliers can help you test by providing a few sample pallets.
-You can then use them for a while in your particular setting and check for yourself how they perform and how much weight they actually carry.
+You can then use them for a while in your particular setting and check for yourself how they perform and how much weight they actually hold.

 In summary, there are plastic pallets that can carry almost any weight.
 Now, you know how to choose the best one for you.